 Spanning from University west to Spadina and from Front Street north to Queen, this is the place where all the action happens.

 If you want to be in the urban center and nightlife of Toronto this is the place to stay.

 Recommended Tour - CN Tower Edgewalk.
 A thrill of a lifetime to put on a harness and head outside to face the sheer drops of the world's highest skywalk.

-Toronto Hotels - Entertainment District
+Best Hotels in the Entertainment District

-Things to see in Toronto: Entertainment District
+Things to see in Toronto's Entertainment District

 CN Tower – The tallest freestanding structure in the Western Hemisphere.

 It's a must stop for first-time visitors.
 Stand on the glass floor, enjoy 360 dining, or dare to take on the Edgewalk

 There are also multiple viewing platforms and a cafe.